-Empire of the Clouds by James Hamilton-Paterson is a brilliant, nostalgic and provocative look at the golden age of British aircraft, from the post-war jet age to the recent sad decline, now in a glorious illustrated edition.
+Empire of the Clouds by James Hamilton-Paterson is a brilliant, nostalgic and provocative look at the golden age of British aircraft, from the post-war jet age to the recent sad decline.

 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

 In 1945 Britain was the world’s leading designer and builder of aircraft – a world-class achievement that was not mere rhetoric.
 And what aircraft they were.
 The sleek Comet, the first jet airliner.
 The awesome delta-winged Vulcan, an intercontinental bomber that could be thrown about the sky like a fighter.
 The Hawker Hunter, the most beautiful fighter-jet ever built and the Lightning, which could zoom ten miles above the clouds in a couple of minutes and whose pilots rated flying it as better than sex.

 How did Britain so lose the plot that today there is not a single aircraft manufacturer of any significance in the country?
 What became of the great industry of de Havilland or Handley Page?
 And what was it like to be alive in that marvellous post-war moment when innovative new British aircraft made their debut, and pilots were the rock stars of the age?